 Administrator of General Services.

-For the reasons set forth in the preamble, GSA revises 41 CFR part 102-192 to read as follows:
+For the reasons set forth in the preamble, GSA is amending 41 CFR part 102-192 as set forth below:

 PART 102-192—MAIL MANAGEMENT